michaelbromley/angularUtils/src/directives/pagination/README.md

 This means that you can also use any kind of filters you like, etc.

 * **`itemsPerPage`** The `expression` **must** include this filter.
 It is required by the pagination logic.
-The syntax is the same as any filter: `itemsPerPage: 10`, or you can also bind it to a property of the $scope: `itemsPerPage: pageSize`.
+The syntax is the same as any filter: `itemsPerPage: 10`, or you can also bind it to a property of the $scope: `itemsPerPage: pageSize`. **Note:** This filter should come *after* any other filters in order to work as expected.
+A safe rule is to always put it at the end of the expression.
 The optional third argument `paginationId` is used when you need more than one independent pagination instance on one page.
 See the section below on setting up multiple instances.

 * **`current-page`** (optional) Specify a property on your controller's $scope that will be bound to the current